 The Rise of Methamphetamine in the United States

-After World War II, methamphetamine made its way to the United States where it was initially used as a prescription drug for weight loss and to treat depression.
+After World War II, methamphetamine made its way to the United States where it was used primarily as a prescription drug for weight loss and to treat depression.
 However, in the 1960s, it became increasingly popular as an illicit drug due to its powerful stimulant effects.
 It was also cheap and easy to produce, making it accessible to a wider population.
+The necessary precursor chemicals could be purchased over the counter at pharmacies, which made meth production accessible to many.

 The Meth Epidemic

-In the 1980s, methamphetamine use exploded in the United States, particularly in rural areas.
-This was due to the introduction of a new method of production known as the "shake and bake" method, which allowed individuals to easily make methamphetamine using common household ingredients.
+In the 1980s, methamphetamine use exploded in the United States, particularly in rural communities.
+This was due to the introduction of a new method of production known as the “shake and bake” method, which allowed individuals to easily make methamphetamine using common household chemicals.
+The process of meth production in these small-scale labs was simple but dangerous, often involving open flames and volatile reactions.
+Fire hazards were a constant threat, and fires were a common risk in these makeshift labs.
+Despite law enforcement efforts, meth labs still exist in some areas, continuing to pose risks to local residents.
+The word about new meth recipes and production methods spread quickly among rural communities, often through stories and shared knowledge.
+Over time, small-scale labs have been largely replaced by larger, organized operations, but the impact on rural America remains significant.
 This led to a widespread epidemic that continues to this day.

 During this time, another key figure emerged in the world of methamphetamine - Dr. Nicholas Sand.
 He was a former Harvard professor who became known as the “LSD chemist” for his role in producing large quantities of LSD in the 1960s.
 In the 1990s, he turned his attention to methamphetamine and became one of the biggest producers and distributors of the drug in the United States.